-CORPORAT CORPORATE GOVERNANCE CODE REFERENCE TO THE CORPORATE GOVERNANCE REPORT /COMMENTS V.2.7.
+CORPOR ATE GOVERNANCE CODE ASSESSMENT REFERENCE TO THE CORPORATE Governance Report /comments V.2.7.
 In order to align interests between the company and the executive directors, a part of their remuneration should be of a variable nature that reflects the sustained performance of the company and does not encourage excessive risk taking.
 Adopted Part 1, chapter 7.1.4. ss.
 III 70 and 71 V.2.8.
 A significant part of the variable component should be partially deferred over time, for a period of not less than three years, necessarily linked to the confirmation of the sustainability of performance, as defined in the company's internal regulations Adopted Part 1, chapter 7.1.4. ss.
-III 72 V.2.9 When the variable remuneration comprises options or other instruments, directly or indirectly, dependent on the value of the shares, the start of the exercise period shall be deferred for a period of not less than three years.
+III 72 V.2.9.
+When the variable remuneration comprises options or other instruments, directly or indirectly, dependent on the value of the shares, the start of the exercise period shall be deferred for a period of not less than three years.
 N/A Part 1, chapter 7.1.4. ss.
-III 74 The variable remuneration does not have the relevant characteristics for the application of the Recommendation V.2.10.
-The remuneration of non-executive directors should not include any component whose value depends on the performance of the company or its value Adopted Part 1, chapter 7.1.4. ss.
+III 74 The variable remuneration does not have the relevant characteristics for the application of the Recommendation V.2.10 The remuneration of non-executive directors should not include any component whose value depends on the performance of the company or its value Adopted Part 1, chapter 7.1.4. ss.
 III 69 and III 60 V.3.
-Appointments Principle: Regardless of the method of appointment, the bodies and senior management should suit the function V.3.1.
+Appointments Principle: Regardless of the method of appointmer members of the governing bodies and senior management.
+V.3.1.
 The company shall, as it deems appropriate, but in a demonstrable manner, promote that proposals for the election of members of the corporate bodies are accompanied by reasons as to whether the profile, knowledge and curriculum are appropriate to the function to be performed by each candidate.
 Adopted Part 1, chapter 7.1.2. s.
 II.
 16 V.3.2.
 A significant part of the variable component should be partially deferred in time, for a period of no less than three years, thereby connecting it to the confirmation of the sustainability of the performance, in the terms defined by a company's internal regulation.
 N/A Part 1, chapter 7.1.2. s.
 II.27 and 29 REN understands that the definition of senior management only encompasses the members of the company's management and supervisory bodies, hence REN hasn't created an additional nominations committee to the committee already established within the Board of Directors for the purpose of appointing other members of such body.
 V.3.3.
 This committee includes a majority of independent non-executive members.
-N/A / Not Adopted REN understands that the definition of senior management only encompasses the members of the company's management and supervisory bodies, hence REN hasn't created an additional nominations committee to the committee already established within the Board of Directors for the purpose of appointing other members of such body.
-As for the Nominations and Appraisals Committee, it only has one independent non-executive director, so the recommendation is not adopted, but it should be noted that the independent member is the chairman.
-V.3.4.
-When variable remuneration includes the allocation of options or other instruments directly or indirectly dependent on the value of shares, the start of the exercise period should be deferred in time for a period of no less than three years.
-N/A REN understands that the definition of senior management 108 only encompasses the members of the company's management and supervisory bodies, hence REN hasn't created an additional nominations committee to the committee already established within the Board of Directors for the purpose of appointing other members of such body.
+N/A / Not Adopted REN understands that the definition of senior management only encompasses the members of the company's management and supervisory bodies, hence REN hasn't created an additional nominations committee to the committee already established within the Board of Directors for the purpose of appointing other members of such body As for the Nominations and Appraisals Committee, it only has one independent non-executive director, so the recommendation is not adopted, but it should be noted that the independent member is the obairman chairman.